sg599/Sleep-Health-and-Lifestyle/README.md

 *Usage*

-- Run sleep_analysis.ipynb to perform data cleaning, visualization, and statistical analysis.
+- Use `Sleep_health_and_lifestyle_dataset.csv` as the data set to perform data cleaning, visualization, and statistical analysis.
-- View Sleep_Health_Report.pdf for detailed findings in APA format.
+- View `Sleep_Health_Report.pdf` for detailed findings in APA format.

 *Key Findings*